HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 Let's start with understanding which SSG is most popular.
 Nuxt.js covers 52.6% of Jamstack sites.
 Next.js is in second place with 36.8%, third one is Gatsby with 6.7%, followed by Hugo at 2.5%.

-All top 3 SSGs are JavaScript based.
-Next.js and Gatsby use <a hreflang="en" href="https://reactjs.org/">React.js</a> as core and additional technology by adding their own functionality on top of it.
-Nuxt.js is <a hreflang="en" href="https://vuejs.org">Vue.js</a> based.
-Having these popular Front-End frameworks, with huge ecosystem, out of the box make development way easier.
-<a hreflang="en" href="https://nodejs.org/en/">Node.js</a>, as runtime engine for Javascript on server, enables developers stick to one language.
-That enables smooth SSG adoption from server perspective, comparing to Hugo - <a hreflang="en" href="https://go.dev/">Go</a> based, and Jekyll - <a hreflang="en" href="https://go.dev/">Ruby</a>.
+All top 3 SSGs are JavaScript based: Next.js and Gatsby use <a hreflang="en" href="https://reactjs.org/">React.js</a> at it's core and supplements this by adding their own functionality on top of it.
+Nuxt.js is based on <a hreflang="en" href="https://vuejs.org">Vue.js</a>.
+Having these popular front-wnd frameworks, with huge ecosystems out of the box, makes development way easier. <a hreflang="en" href="https://nodejs.org/en/">Node.js</a> allows Javascript to run on the server, as well as the browser where it has traditionally been used, enabling developers stick to one language.
+That makes adopting these SSGs easier from server perspective, comparing to Hugo which is based on the <a hreflang="en" href="https://go.dev/">Go programming language</a>, and Jekyll based on <a hreflang="en" href="https://go.dev/">Ruby</a>.

 We will take a look what's the adoption rate of SSGs among web sites.